What is Advertising Design?

 10. Staying Current: Advertising designers must keep up-to-date with the latest design trends, advertising techniques, and technological advancements in design software and platforms.

-11. Testing and Evaluation: They may also test different ad designs (A/B testing) to see which ones perform better and make adjustments based on performance data.
+11. Testing and Evaluation: They may also test different ad designs (A/B testing) to see which ones perform better and adjust based on performance data.

 Igor Milosevic